-Children are coming to schools from homes that suffer poverty in increasing numbers.
-The effects of poverty impact their performance in class.
-Educators can level the playing field and give children from poverty the skills they need to be successful students by understanding the relationship between academic achievement and low socio-economic status.
+The number of American children living in poverty has increased to approximately 15 million.
+The effects of poverty impact not just their performance in class, but also their access to important tools like reliable internet access.
+Educators can attempt to level the playing field and give children in poverty the skills and resources they need to be successful students, but to do this, teachers must have an understanding of the relationship between academic achievement and socioeconomic status.

-This course will explore the nature of poverty and its effects on child development and learning.
-It provides teachers with an understanding of poverty, but more importantly gives them the strategies and tools they need to create an educational framework to meet the needs of impoverished children and help them succeed in school.
+This course explores the nature of poverty and its effects on child development.
+It provides teachers with an understanding of poverty, but more importantly, it gives them the strategies and tools they need to create an educational framework to meet the needs of impoverished students.

 Session/Module 1: What Do Educators Need to Know to Understand the Nature of Poverty?